Mephi78/obsidian-help-de/de/Obsidian Sync/Konfiguration und selektive Synchronisierung.md

 ---
 aliases:
-  - Sync settings
-  - Selective syncing
+  - Sync-Einstellungen
-  - Obsidian Sync/Select files and settings to sync
-  - Settings profile
+  - Selektive Synchronisierung
-description: This page explains the Sync settings and guides you in selecting which files to sync.
+  - Obsidian Sync/Auswahl zu synchronisierender Dateien und Einstellungen
+description: Erfahre, wie du Obsidian Sync konfigurieren und festlegen kannst, welche Dateien synchronisiert werden sollen.
 mobile: true
-permalink: sync/settings
+permalink: sync/einstellungen
 publish: true
 ---
-#TODO
+#WIP
-When you [[Plans and storage limits#Create a new remote vault|create a remote vault]] and [[Set up Obsidian Sync#Connect to a remote vault|connect to it]], the Sync Core plugin becomes the place for managing your remote vault.
+When you [[Tarife und Speicherkapazität#Neuen Remote-Vault erstellen|create a remote vault]] and [[Obsidian Sync einrichten#Remote-Vault verbinden|connect to it]], the Sync Core plugin becomes the place for managing your remote vault.

-## Sync settings
+## Sync-Einstellungen

 **Remote vault**
 This section shows your currently connected remote vault.
-It includes a **Disconnect** button to disconnect from the remote vault and a **Manage** button to view all remote vaults your account has access to (including shared vaults via [[Collaborate on a shared vault|collaboration]]).
+It includes a **Disconnect** button to disconnect from the remote vault and a **Manage** button to view all remote vaults your account has access to (including shared vaults via [[Zusammenarbeit in einem freigegebenen Vault|collaboration]]).

 > [!todo] If your remote vault is located in a third-party sync service, you will see a red error message.
-Follow the steps in [[Switch to Obsidian Sync]] to resolve this.
+Follow the steps in [[Umstellung auf Obsidian Sync]] to resolve this.

 **Sync status**
 Displays the current sync status of the remote vault.
 This section includes either a **Pause** or **Resume** button, depending on the status.

 **Device name**
 Assign a unique name to the device currently syncing.
-This helps track activity in the [[Status icon and messages#Sync activity log|sync log]].
+This helps track activity in the [[Status-Symbole und Benachrichtigungen#Sync activity log|sync log]].
 This setting is device specific, just like [[#Selective syncing]].

 **[[#Conflict resolution]]**
 Choose how conflicts are resolved when a note is independently modified on multiple devices.
 This setting is device specific, just like [[#Selective syncing]].

 **Deleted files**
 Contains a button to **View** or **Restore** deleted files.
-For more details, see [[Version history]].
+For more details, see [[Versionsverlauf]].

 **Storage usage**
 Displays a progress bar showing how much of your sync storage is used.